B.A. Middlebury College (2011)

 M.Phil.
 Yale University (2014)

-During my time at Yale I was a teaching fellow for a few statistics courses at both undergraduate and graduate levels.
+During my time at Yale I was a teaching fellow for a few statistics/biostatistics courses at both undergraduate and graduate levels.
 In my spare time I work at the Yale Statistical Laboratory as a statistical consultant and instructor.
-My current and past courses include GIS workshops, introduction to R, intermediate R, Advanced Excel, and introduction to SAS.
+I designed and taught workshops such as GIS series, introduction to R, intermediate R, Advanced Excel, and introduction to SAS.
 In my extra spare time I enjoyed working as a McDougal Student Life Fellow at Yale (2013-2014), during which I helped organize school-wide events for families at Yale.
 I was also a graduate affiliate at Davenport College at Yale, which involves adivising undergraduate students interested in applying to graduate schools.